Dasharo/docs/docs/ways-you-can-help-us.md

 As a Dasharo Pro Package subscriber you will get:

-* Accesses to the latest binary releases of Dasharo open-source firmware distribution for supported Desktop platforms.
+* Accesses to the latest binary releases of Dasharo open-source firmware distribution for supported platforms.
 * Exclusive newsletter.
 * Special updates, including early access to updates enhancing privacy, security, performance, and compatibility.
-* Early access to new binary releases for Dasharo open-source firmware distribution for newly supported Desktop platforms (please check our roadmap).
+* Early access to new binary releases for Dasharo open-source firmware distribution for newly supported platforms (please check our roadmap).
 * Access to the Dasharo Premier Support invite-only live chat channel in Matrix network, facilitating direct engagement with the Dasharo Team and fellow subscribers with personalized and priority assistance.